hamzat06/Kate/README.md

 # Kate
-A chatbot built in Python
+A chatbot built in Python.
-Still needs to be trained more before use
+Still needs to be trained more before use.